Adapting To The New “Normal”

 Life/Work Balance and the Connectivity Challenge

 It’s also important though, not to lose sight of the individual in all of this.
-Teams are being challenged in this crisis, but so are individual colleagues, who may be dealing with a lot, both at work and outside of it.
+Teams are being challenged when they go remote, but so are individual colleagues, who may be dealing with a lot, both at work and outside of it.
 Adapting to everything going on, including the shift to working from home, will vary from person to person, and acknowledging that strains do occur is crucial to moving forward as a team.

 Invite Japan, for example, has a channel on slack devoted to social communication.
 People share photos of their lunch or just generally chat about fun things that happen to them.
 This allows us to create some of those missing social lines of communication that we used to get at work.
 Similarly, when we test our online team building activities with each other, even short ones, we create more opportunities for interaction and spaces for connectivity.
 This reverberates in our meetings and other work, where we are able to communicate more easily and trust each other with tasks, help, and advice.